MIDS-scaling-up/v2/week03/labs/README.md

 ## Setting Up the Jetson for DIGITS (Optional)

-If you haven't done this already, go to the directory where you cloned homework3 (e.g. v2/week03/hw ) and examine Dockerfile.caffebase, the docker file for Nvidia Caffe.
+If you haven't done this already, on your TX2, go to the directory where you cloned homework3 (e.g. v2/week03/hw ) and examine Dockerfile.caffebase, the docker file for Nvidia Caffe.
 Once you are done looking it over, build the docker image:
 ```
 docker build -t caffe -f Dockerfile.caffebase .
 ```